*Updated: November 4, 2020*

 Ever since the repeal of PASPA in May 2018, individual states have been given the liberty to decide if sports betting should be legal.
-New Jersey set the pace and one-by-one, states saw themselves introducing bills and passing laws to govern the activity.
-Needless to say, it’s been a huge boon for the state.
+New Jersey set the pace, and one by one, states saw themselves introducing bills and passing laws to govern the activity.
+Needless to say, it’s been a huge boon for the states.

-As of today, over a US dozen states now have legal sports betting and it’s expected many more will follow.
+As of today, over a US dozen states have legal sports betting, and it’s expected that many more will follow.

 As November elections creep up, here are three states that feature a legal sports betting question on their voting ballots.